 · On the other hand, Jesus challenges those who are not so well off to give intelligently.

 Jesus saw a poor widow put a few coins in the offering box.
 He commented on her donation that others “...have contributed out of their abundance; but she out of her poverty...”.
 I believe this comment was not in praise of her sacrificial giving.
-Rather, it was a reflection of Jesus’ pain that others manipulated the woman into believing she needed to give “all she had to live on”.
+Rather, I believe it was a reflection of Jesus’ pain that others manipulated the woman into believing she was required to give “all she had to live on”.